JGRennison/OpenTTD-patches/README.md

 * Add setting to control dates over which inflation is applied.
 * Allow shift-clicking on borrow/repay money buttons to enter a quantity.
+* Add mode to the cargo payment graph to show payment based on average transit speed.

 #### Cheats